This is a basic reference with short descriptions. For more thorough definitions, we highly recommend

 Those that have generalized joint hypermobility (GJH) but don’t have chronic musculoskeletal complaints lasting longer than 3 months.
 GJH is very common in athletes, dancers, martial artists, and gymnasts.
 They are at more risk for musculoskeletal pain but are high functioning in performance and motor control.
 Poor proprioception may be present as well as other symptoms of GJH.

-muscles around the lumbo-pelvic area that help maintain a neutral position of the spine, which is thought to be more stable.
+The ability of the osteoarticular and muscular structures to maintain or retain the position of the trunk when an external force is applied, coordinated by the motor control system.
+The muscles around the lumbo-pelvic area that help maintain a neutral position of the spine, which is thought to be more stable.
 These muscles also help generate force from the trunk to the limbs.

 Isolated exercises that are said to work the deep muscles of the spine (TVA and multifidus), integrated into exercise, and then progressed into functional activity.

 Aka hydrocortisone.
 A glucocorticoid produced by the adrenal glands that is involved in metabolic processes, immune functions, and suppressing the inflammatory response.
 It becomes elevated in the blood during physical or psychological stress.

 A study that collects and analyzes data from a population, or a representative subset, at a specific point in time.

 Substances that are secreted by cells of the immune system.
 They have an effect on other cells.
 The three cytokines they analyzed in this study were interleukin-6 (IL-6), tumour necrosis factor (TNF), and C-reactive protein (CRP).
 These are some of the inflammation markers that can be measured and analyzed.